 Guruji taught me that as an artist you are in service to the art, the divine, your students and your audiences.
 He taught me to be ever humble and willing to take complete responsibility for not only myself but my peers, students, family, community and society.
 He taught me how to wrestle with and understand ego, open my heart again and again, and be always in service to something greater than myself.
 Being an artist is to be a spiritual warrior.

-You were a member of the Chitresh Das Dance Company from 2004 – 2015.
-Can you talk about your experience training and performing with the company, both in terms of your own trajectory of your dance and the trajectory of an Indian classical dance company performing on the western proscenium stage?
+You were a member of the Chitresh Das Dance Company from 2004-2015.
+Can you talk about your experience training and performing with the company, both in terms of your own trajectory in the dance and the trajectory of an Indian classical dance company performing on the western proscenium stage?

 Training and performing with the company was an exacting experience.
 Guruji, of course, demanded excellence.
 It was an incredible journey.
-It is very hard to zoom out and reflect on it because it really was an immersive and all consuming journey.
-I feel like once I said yes to being in the company, I was just guided by guruji, and over the course of dancing and performing in the company, I learned, grew, stretched and became a dancer.
-I think being in the company really affirmed for me what is possible in the artform as company, as opposed to a soloist; what impact company works and productions can have, and how they bring out and communicate a very different aspect of the dance which a traditional solo does not.
+It is very hard to zoom out and reflect on it because it really was an immersive and all-consuming journey.
+I feel like once I said yes to being in the company, I was just guided by Guruji, and over the course of dancing and performing in the company, I learned, grew, stretched, and became a dancer.
+I think being in the company really affirmed for me what is possible in the art form as a company, as opposed to a soloist, what impact company works and productions can have, and how they bring out and communicate very different aspects of the dance which traditional solos do not.
 I also saw how important productions and choreographic works were to introducing new audiences to the artform and bringing more and more people into the world of kathak dance.
-Kathak can be inaccessible, its ancient, culturally specific, and there is a lot of nuance and sophistication.
+Kathak can be inaccessible; it’s ancient, culturally specific, and there is a lot of nuance and sophistication.

-For me, watching guruji create production after production, take it from concept to music composition to choreograph to performance, it was a great gift that I got to be a part of that process.
+For me, watching Guruji create production after production–taking each from concept to music composition to choreograph to performance–it was a great gift that I got to be a part of that process.
 I really learned what it is to be a choreographer in comparison to an artist.
-Costuming, lighting, sound, music, dance, all of that is a part of making a production great.
-I got to see how much guruji tried to bridge the gap between the artform and the lay audience.
-Even as he was creating great works of art, ultimately the intention behind these great works was about connecting to the audience.
-Also I think for me, one of the things I thought was fascinating was that guruji’s works were consistently about uplifting audiences.
+Costuming, lighting, sound, music, dance.
+All of that is a part of making a production great.
+I got to see how much Guruji tried to bridge the gap between the artform and the lay audience.
+Even as he was creating great works of art, ultimately, the intention behind these great works was about connecting to the audience.
+Also, I think for me, one of the things I thought was fascinating was that Guruji’s works were consistently about uplifting audiences.
 He wanted people to walk away feeling uplifted.
-From him I learned that, as an artist, when you are creating you constantly have to think about what it is you want the audience to experience, to have, how you want them to leave, what you give to them.
+From him I learned that, as an artist, when you are creating you constantly have to think about what it is you want the audience to experience, to have, how you want them to leave, and what you give to them.
 Watching him over and over give joy and uplift his audiences gave me a sense of his true purpose in the arts.

 You faced significant injuries and physical challenges throughout your training as a dancer.
 Most people would have given up if confronted with the seriousness of the issues you faced.
 Can you describe what those challenges were and how you overcome them and continue to today?

-One of your first roles at Chhandam was in fundraising – one of the most difficult aspects of nonprofit work.
-Can you speak about how you became so fearless in this daunting work and what the importance is of fundraising for non-profit arts organizations such as ours?
+One of your first roles at Chhandam was in fundraising–one of the most difficult aspects of nonprofit work.
+Can you speak about how you became so fearless in this daunting work and the importance of fundraising for nonprofit arts organizations such as ours?
 How did that work lead to your vision to launch the Leela Endowment, which is unprecedented for Indian classical arts?

-In hindsight, I can relay the story of how the founding of The Leela Institute and the Leela Dance Collective came to be – what events precipitated what and how the various events and activities strung together to eventually lead to Leela.
-However, to be honest I was simply taking one step at a time.
+In hindsight, I can relay the story of how the founding of The Leela Institute and the Leela Dance Collective came to be–what events precipitated what and how the various events and activities strung together to eventually lead to Leela.
+However, to be honest, I was simply taking one step at a time.
 The only thing I knew for certain was that I wanted to make a contribution in the dance and bring the art form to as many people as possible.
 Each step was trial and error.
-I was guided and supported by the Divine, my family, Guruji and an incredible community.
+I was guided and supported by the Divine, my family, Guruji, and an incredible community.
 I am eternally grateful to those first students and board members that took a chance on me.
-Two families in particular provided me with the steady support I needed to build Leela – Ruchi Mathur and Mark Pimentel and Swamy Venuturupalli and Rita SInghal.
-Core members of the San Fernando Valley Gujurati Association treated me like the community’s daughter and provided me with such incredible encouragement – Vijay and Swati Bhatt, Jitendra and Meena Mehta, Sumant and Chandrika Patel and Dinker and Aruna Shah.
+Two families, in particular, provided me with the steady support I needed to build Leela–Ruchi Mathur and Mark Pimentel and Swamy Venuturupalli and Rita SInghal.
+Core members of the San Fernando Valley Gujarati Association treated me like the community’s daughter and provided me with such incredible encouragement–Vijay and Swati Bhatt, Jitendra and Meena Mehta, Sumant and Chandrika Patel and Dinker and Aruna Shah.
 Harkishan Vasa and Nitin Shah at the Jain Center of Southern California took a chance on the dream I had.
 The founding of the Leela Dance Collective was organic and once again divinely guided.
-One year after Guruji’s passing a few of us gathered at Lake Tahoe to reflect.
-We had no intention of founding the collective.
-We talked about our experiences with the company, and reflected on how we could move forward.
-Our love of the dance and desire to work together fueled the idea of the collective.
+One year after Guruji’s passing, a few of us gathered at Lake Tahoe to reflect.
+We had no intention of founding the Collective.
+We talked about our experiences with the Company and reflected on how we could move forward.
+Our love of the dance and desire to work together fueled the idea of the Collective.
 Over time it became an experiment.
 We are still working out what it means to truly be a collective of artists and dancers.
 I am thrilled that the collective has produced strong artistic works such as SPEAK and Son of the Wind.
 What grounds the collective is a shared belief that we can accomplish more together than alone.
-With the pandemic posing a great threat to many dance companies and performing arts organizations, the collective is going to have to reflect, pivot and reinvent itself for the new reality ahead.
+With the pandemic posing a great threat to many dance companies and performing arts organizations, the collective is going to have to reflect, pivot, and reinvent itself for the new reality ahead.
 I am looking forward to engaging in this process with my guru sisters and fellow artists.

 You received a prestigious Fulbright scholarship for researching the impact of kathak dance on marginalized young girls in India.
-What led you to do this project and how has that informed and shaped your approach to the dance?
+What drew you to do this project, and how has that informed and shaped your approach to the dance?